 Acetic acid is also commonly used to make vinyl acetate monomer (VAM), which is an ingredient in many paints and adhesives.
 In addition, cellulose acetate film, used in photography, is derived in part from acetic acid.

 There is tremendous demand worldwide for acetic acid, with about 6.5 million metric tons manufactured every year.
-If you are an acetic acid supplier in the United States, use Brenntag, N.A. as your distributor for acetic acid and related products.
+If you are an acetic acid supplier in the United States, use Brenntag North America as your distributor for acetic acid and related products.

 INDUSTRIES WHERE ACETIC ACID IS COMMONLY USED

 Because acetic acid is so versatile, it is used in a great number of industries, so knowing where to buy acetic acid is important for many business suppliers.
-Cleaning companies use acetic acid, often in the form of vinegar, for its cleansing and disinfecting properties.
-Restaurants also use a variety of flavors of vinegar in abundance.
+The cleaning industry and companies use acetic acid, often in the form of vinegar, for its cleansing and disinfecting properties.
+Restaurants, in the food & nutrition business, also use a variety of flavors of vinegar in abundance.
 Other industries that may need an acetic acid supplier include photography studios, packaging companies and suppliers of paints and adhesives.

 CHEMICAL PROPERTY INFORMATION FOR ACETIC ACID

 Acetic acid is an acid in the carboxyl group and is known as a carboxylic acid.
 Acetic acid is an organic compound comprised of two carbon atoms, four hydrogen atoms and two oxygen atoms.
 It is colorless but has a distinct, sour odor.